-Since 2014, Comerc Gás offers solutions and assistance in the decision-making process involve in contracting natural gas and other fuels in the free or captive gas market.
-Company differentials include legal and regulatory support and contrac management for possible cost reduction.
+Since 2014, Comerc Gás offers solutions and assistance in the decision-making process involved in contracting natural gas and other fuels in the free or captive gas market.
+Company differentials include legal and regulatory support and contract management for possible cost reduction.

-Its client portfolio features both Comerc consumers Comerc Gás has a portfolio of 209 units totaling and other energy managers, generators and about 5.18 million m3/day, representing more than key companies in the segment.
-In 2021, Comerc 140 customers in the country.
-In 2021, its portfolio Trading's energy purchase and sale operations accounted for 23% of the total national gas totaled 30,097 GWh (15,365 GWh sold and 14,732 GWh purchased); 20% of the operations involved consumption. incentivized sources and the remaining refer to conventional sources.
+Comerc Gás has a portfolio of 209 units totaling about 5.18 million m3/day, representing more than 140 customers in the country.
+In 2021, its portfolio accounted for 23% of the total national gas consumption.